 As we walked in the door we were assigned a party planner, Rhona.
 She took care of everything we needed.
 Starting off by taking guests names at the entrance, helping us out with the food order.
 We opted for a Hot Buffet style lunch.

-Soft Play Time
+Soft Play Pirate Style

 The kids went wild.
 Our kids always seem to have too much energy, so we chose to get to Treasure Island Morpeth for opening.
 This meant that they had a few minutes of no one else on the frames and slides.
 This also gave us the opportunity to have free roam on filing in the soft play.
 Imogen strapped on our head cam and gave a guided tour.
 (See video below)